tmturgut/DI722-Term-Project/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; Conclusion: Overall, DBSCAN outperformed the baseline K-Means method by providing a density-based, spatially-aware, and noise-filtered analysis.
 This advanced method effectively translates raw socio-environmental datasets into actionable, contiguous vulnerability hotspots, proving that advanced spatial data mining algorithms are essential for complex urban hazard mapping.

+<h1 align="center">Model Validation & Actionability</h1>
+&nbsp;&nbsp;&nbsp;&nbsp;Unsupervised learning metrics like DBI or SSE, DBSCAN (noise: -1) don't offer a fair comparison because it filters out noise, but K-Means forcibly assigns all data.
+Therefore, instead of mathematical metrics, the UK Environment Agency (EA) flood boundaries and spatial validation were used, focusing on actionable intelligence.